 (e) LIMITATION OF LIABILITY.
 NO PARTY SHALL BE LIABLE TO ANY OTHER PARTY FOR ANY INCIDENTAL, CONSEQUENTIAL, SPECIAL, OR PUNITIVE DAMAGES OF ANY KIND OR NATURE, WHETHER SUCH LIABILITY IS ASSERTED ON THE BASIS OF CONTRACT, TORT (INCLUDING NEGLIGENCE OR STRICT LIABILITY), OR OTHERWISE, EVEN IF THE PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSS OR DAMAGES

-(1) "Affiliate" means a person or entity that directly or indirectly controls, is controlled by, or is under common ownership or control with the Provider.
+(10) "Affiliate" means a person or entity that directly or indirectly controls, is controlled by, or is under common ownership or control with PatientFi or Provider.
+For purposes of this definition, “control” means having the ability to direct the management and policies of the entity in question, whether directly or indirectly.

-(8) “Confidential Information” means all documents, materials, data and/or information, in whatever form or format (including, without limitation, electronic media), which relates to the Services, the Program, and each RIC or Loan Agreement, whether furnished before, on, or after the date of the Service Agreement, including without limitation:
+(17) “Confidential Information” means all documents, materials, data and/or information, in whatever form or format (including, without limitation, electronic media), which relates to the Services, the Program, and each RIC or Loan Agreement, whether furnished before, on, or after the date of the Master Provider Agreement, including without limitation:

 (i) the business systems and practices, know-how, documents, reports, plans, proposals, forecasts, personnel files, lists, statistics, information, or data relating to or about applicants, interviewees, or candidates for employment, marketing and sales plans of PatientFi;